openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 Please refer to [the Cross Project Council's Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md).
 Please keep your answer to less than 250 words.

-## Impact and consumers of the project
+## Impact and users of the project
 - What is the ecosystem impact of the project?
-- Who are the biggest consumers of the project? (_if they are not JavaScript space, then will it ever expand to JavaScript space_)
+- Who are the biggest users of the project? (_if they are not JavaScript space, then will it ever expand to JavaScript space_)
 - What is the potential long term impact and adoption?
 - How does it differ from other projects?